Advanced Mentored Studies

 “The program was essential to completing my long-term documentary project.
 It can be difficult to find the time for a passion project when you’re working on your own, especially when your work is emotionally challenging, and having my classmates ready to talk through the difficulties I faced helped me in more ways than I can count.
 I so value the people I met and the work I was able to produce through this program and know that it will continue to impact my work and career.”

--Lauren Justice, Graduate of The Center
+-Lauren Justice, Graduate of the Advanced Mentored Studies program

 Thank you for subscribing to our newsletter.